AnantharamanLab/CheckAMG/README.md

 * `results/`: Main results directory
     * `faa_metabolic/`, `faa_physiology/`, `faa_regulatory/`: Predicted AVGs by type and confidence
     * `final_results.tsv`: Summary table of AVG predictions
+      * Note that this table contains information on all genes that made it past the length/CDS filtering steps, including metabolic, physiological, regulatory, and unclassified (not AVG) genes.
+The "Protein Classification" column can be used to filter by classification.
     * `gene_annotations.tsv`: All gene annotations
     * `genes_genomic_context.tsv`: Gene-level genomic context for confidence assignment
     * `*_genes_curated.tsv`: Curated lists of metabolic, physiological, and regulatory genes after filtering false positives